-Vague or general goals often don’t get done, even if they’re great ideas.
-Turn vague goals into actionable ones by making them SMART.
-SMART is an acronym that stands for specific, measurable, achievable, realistic, and time-bound.
-This article will show you why you need each SMART component, and how to apply them to your own goals.
+Vague goals that lack clarity are often left undone, even if they have great potential.
+Transform fuzzy objectives into attainable goals with the SMART goals framework.
+SMART is an acronym for specific, measurable, achievable, realistic, and time-bound.
+In this article, we'll dive into why each element of the SMART goals acronym is essential and how to apply them to your own goals.

 Every team that’s accomplished something phenomenal first had to set goals to get there.
 Teams that set goals can do great things like cure diseases, build more efficient and sustainable appliances, or make our oceans safer for whales and dolphins.
 When we set goals, we can visualize where we want to go and put our best foot forward to get there.

 But hitting an ambitious goal isn’t just about reaching for the stars—you also need a path to get there.
-That’s where SMART goals come in.
-SMART is an acronym that can help you define and set great goals.
+That’s where SMART goal setting comes in.
 With SMART, you can make sure every goal—from project goals all the way to larger company objectives—has everything you need to achieve it.
 Here’s how.

 Specific